 Chicken Breeds that Handle Winter Well

-It’s winter and your new Meyer Hatchery catalog has just arrived!
-As you flip through the pages dreaming of your ideal flock, you may find it difficult to create a list of breeds that will do best in your particular climate.
-Some breeds handle harsh winters better than others, and the same goes for heat hardy breeds.
+It’s winter and you browse the Meyer Hatchery website and scroll through the pages dreaming of your ideal flock, you may find it difficult to create a list of breeds that will do best in your particular climate.
+Some breeds handle harsh winters better than others, and the same goes for heat-hardy breeds.
 For your flock to thrive and be successful, choose a laying hen breed that will do well in your climate.
-Whether you are a warm weather or cold weather chicken tender, we have listed some of our most cold-hardy breeds below as well as some heat hardy breeds to help make your chick selection a breeze.
+Whether you are a warm-weather or cold-weather chicken tender, we have listed some of our most cold-hardy breeds below as well as some heat-hardy breeds to help make your chick selection a breeze.
 We will also give you tips on what characteristics you want to look for in selecting a breed that will do well in your neck of the woods.

 In general smaller combed breeds with larger bodies will typically do better in colder climates than the lighter weight breeds.
 Smaller combs are not as prone to frostbite injury as a large, floppy combs.
 Some good choices for cold climates are most of our brown egg layer breeds.
 The Rhode Island Red, the Buff Orpington, the Golden Buff, the Black Australorp, and the Columbian Wyandotte are also a few of the more popular brown egg laying breeds that lay well and can thrive in colder climates.
-If you love a colorful egg basket, Easter Eggers, Green Queens, Olive Eggers, Lakeshore Eggers, and the Blue Ameraucana will do very well in cold winter climates.
+If you love a colorful egg basket, Easter Eggers, Green Queens, Olive Eggers, Lakeside Eggers, and the Blue Ameraucana will do very well in cold winter climates.